johnBradley501/uk.ac.kcl.kdl.jb.poms.rdfserver/uk.ac.kcl.kdl.jb.poms.rdfserver/readme.txt

 called "rdf.war", and put in the project's folder.

 In the default version of this app, RDF data is fetched from /usr/local/etc/rdf4j.
-Within this folder is the rdfj4 repository folder called "PoMS", which is used as the source for the RDF data to be served.
+Within this folder is the rdfj4 repository folder called "poms", which is used as the source for the RDF data to be served.
 Both the folder for RDF repositories and the particular folder can be changed by editing file /WEB-INF/server.config.

-See information below about how to get data from PoMS's MySQL database into suitable RDF format.
+See information above (section I) about how to get data from PoMS's MySQL database into suitable RDF format.

 (II.a) URI mapping requirements
 ==============================